Māori King movement: Powers

-The Kīngitanga has been a parliamentary elected monarchy since 1890.
+The Kīngitanga has been a parliamentary elective monarchy since 1890.
 Power is divided between the Kauhanganui, the Kīngitanga and Waikato Tainui parliament, and the standing Māori monarch.
 The position of the Māori king is mainly a highly respected ceremonial role within the Waikato Tainui iwi with limited powers.
 Nevertheless, the standing monarch is entitled to appoint one of the 11 members on the Te Arataura, the executive board of the Kauhanganui.

 Although the monarchs of the Kīngitanga are not recognised by New Zealand law or by many Māori iwi, they hold the distinction of being paramount chiefs of a number of important Māori iwi and wield some power on a local level, especially within the Tainui iwi.

 The use of the title of "Māori King" has been challenged by various Māori leaders, namely by those of the north.
 In his discourse, David Rankin, a leader of the Ngāpuhi iwi of Northland, explains that the monarch is not the king of all Māori.
 The argument states that by the kīngitanga claiming ownership of such a title, the rangatiratanga and mana of iwi not associated (or strongly associated) with the movement is thereby diminished, infringing therefore upon their identity and autonomy as Māori and iwi.